 Doctors can choose, on a case-by-case basis, whether they wish to use an insurer’s gap cover arrangements.
 If your doctor chooses not to use your insurer’s gap cover arrangements, you would be required to pay the gap between the MBS fee and the total charge out of your own pocket.

 How can I find out about any out of pocket costs?

-- Before going to hospital as a private patient, you should ask the doctor for an estimate of his/her fees.
-You should also ask about any other doctors likely to be involved in your care (e.g. anaesthetist, assistant surgeon) and how to get information about their fees
+- Before going to hospital as a private patient, you should ask your doctor for an estimate of their fees.
+You should also ask about other doctors likely to be involved in your care (e.g. anaesthetist, assistant surgeon) and how to get information about their fees.

-- You should also check with your hospital about any likely out-of-pocket costs relating to your hospital accommodation
+- Also, check with your hospital about any likely out-of-pocket costs relating to your hospital accommodation.

 The Government’s fee transparency website

 The Federal Government’s fee transparency website is a helpful tool to help private patients manage out-of-pocket costs.